Settled Nomad

 Can I open a local bank account in Indonesia as a nomad?

-Yes — once you have Indonesia's Digital Nomad Visa (E33G Second Home Visa) residence permit, opening a local account is generally straightforward.
-Without local residency, most major Indonesia banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Asia countries.
+Once you hold Indonesia's Digital Nomad Visa (E33G Second Home Visa) residence permit, opening a local account is generally straightforward.
+Without residency, most Indonesia banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Indonesia a cash or card country?

-Indonesia runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Indonesian Rupiah at the start of each week to avoid repeat ATM trips.
+Indonesia runs on both cash and cards.
+Cards work in larger venues; keep Indonesian Rupiah on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Indonesia affect my banking setup?
+Does triggering tax residency in Indonesia affect my banking?

-Tax residency in Indonesia is triggered at 183 days in the relevant period.
+Tax residency in Indonesia triggers at 183 days.
 183 days triggers Indonesian tax residency.
 However, holders of the Second Home Visa (E33G) are exempted from Indonesian taxes on foreign-sourced income.
 Standard residents are taxed at progressive rates up to 35% on worldwide income.
 Most VOA-based nomads stay under 183 days.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad